Weak Proxies are Sufficient and Preferable for Fairness with Missing Sensitive Attributes: Proxy Results Can be Misleading

-\begin{theorem}[Error Upper Bound of Noisy Metrics] Denote by $\eraw:= |\widetilde\Delta^{\DP}(\widetilde{\mathcal D}, f) - \Delta^{\DP}(\mathcal D, f)|$ the estimation error of the directly measured noisy fairness metrics.
-Its upper bound is the following: { } where $\bar h_{k}:= \frac{1}{M}\sum\limits_{a\in[M]} H[a,k]$, $\delta_k := \max\limits_{a\in[M]}~|H[a,k] - \bar h_k|$. \end{theorem} Theorem~\ref{thm:baseline_error} reveals that the estimation error of directly measured metric depends on: \squishlist \item $\bar h_k$: The average confidence of $f(X)$ on class $k$ over all sensitive groups.
+\begin{theorem}[Error Upper Bound of Proxy Disparities] Denote by $\eraw:= |\widetilde\Delta^{\DP}(\widetilde{\mathcal D}, f) - \Delta^{\DP}(\mathcal D, f)|$ the estimation error of the proxy disparity.
+Its upper bound is: \begin{mybox} { } \end{mybox} where $\bar h_{k}:= \frac{1}{M}\sum\limits_{a\in[M]} H[a,k]$, $\delta_k := \max\limits_{a\in[M]}~|H[a,k] - \bar h_k|$. \end{theorem} It shows the error of proxy disparity depends on: \squishlist \item $\bar h_k$: The average confidence of $f(X)$ on class $k$ over all sensitive groups.
 For example, if $f$ is a crime prediction model and $A$ is race, a biased $f$ \citep{angwin2016machine} may predict that the crime ($k=1$) rate for different races are 0.1, 0.2 and 0.6 respectively, then $\bar h_1 = \frac{0.1+0.2+0.6}{3} = 0.3$, and it is an approximation (unweighted by sample size) of the average crime rate over the entire population.
-The term is dependent on $\mathcal D$ and $f$, and independent of any estimation algorithm. \item $\delta_k$: The maximum disparity between confidence of $f(X)$ on class $k$ and average confidence $\bar h_k$ across all sensitive groups.
+The term depends on $\mathcal D$ and $f$ only (\ie the true fairness disparity), and independent of any estimation algorithm. \item $\delta_k$: The maximum disparity between confidence of $f(X)$ on class $k$ and average confidence $\bar h_k$ across all sensitive groups.
 Using the same example, $\delta_1 = \max(|0.1 - 0.3|, |0.2 - 0.3|, |0.6 - 0.3|) = 0.3$.
 It is an approximation of the underlying fairness disparity, and larger $\delta_k$ indicates $f$ is more biased on $\mathcal D$.
-The term is also dependent on $\mathcal D$ and $f$ (\ie the true fairness disparity), and independent of any estimation algorithm. \item \emph{Conditional Independence Violation}: The term is dependent on the auxiliary model $g$'s prediction $\tilde A$ in terms of the transition matrix ($\mT$ and $\mT_k$) and noisy prior probability ($\tilde \vp$).
+The term is also dependent on $\mathcal D$ and $f$ (\ie the true fairness disparity), and independent of any estimation algorithm. \item \emph{Conditional Independence Violation}: The term is dependent on the proxy model $g$'s prediction $\tilde A$ in terms of the transition matrix ($\mT$ and $\mT_k$) and noisy prior probability ($\tilde \vp$).
 The term goes to $0$ when $\mT = \mT_k$, which implies $\tilde A$ and $f(X)$ are independent conditioned on $A$.
 This is the common assumption made in the prior work~\citep{awasthi2021evaluating,prost2021measuring,fogliato2020fairness}.
-And this term measures how much the conditional independence assumption is violated. \item \emph{Error of $g$}: Similarly, this term is dependent on the auxiliary model $g$.
-It goes to $0$ when $\mT_k = \mI$ which implies the error rates of $g$'s prediction is $0$, \ie $g$ is perfectly accurate.
-It measures the impact of $g$'s error on the fairness estimation error. \squishend
+And this term measures how much the conditional independence assumption is violated.